DIY Furniture Polish, Wood Polish, Dusting Spray

-Eh, Eh, Eh… the truth is there are hard facts and scientific studies to back up these claims of toxicity and once I learned about how harmful these household products were, I simply couldn’t keep my mouth shut.
+Eh, Eh, Eh… the truth is there with hard facts and scientific studies to back up these claims of toxicity.
+Once I learned about how harmful these household products were, I simply couldn’t keep my mouth shut.

 Here’s the proof: of the most popular store-bought furniture cleaners and dusting sprays on the market (that would be Pledge, Method, Old English, Swiffer and Bona), every single one of these products is rated an F (the most dangerous score) by the EWG.